edolphin-ydf/add-to-pac/README.md

 ## brief

-A chrome extensions which can add current tab's host to (Shadowsocks-NG)[https://github.com/edolphin-ydf/ShadowsocksX-NG] 's user rule pac and active right now.
+A chrome extensions which can add current tab's host to [https://github.com/edolphin-ydf/ShadowsocksX-NG](Shadowsocks-NG(modified by me)) 's user rule pac and active right now.

 ## install

-Because this is for (Shadowsocks-NG)[https://github.com/edolphin-ydf/ShadowsocksX-NG], it only work on mac
+Because this is for [https://github.com/edolphin-ydf/ShadowsocksX-NG](Shadowsocks-NG), it only work on mac

 Only source code provided.
 To install this extensions, you need